'I've Lost Everything': Sewage Backup Floods Queens Homes, Hundreds Affected And Displaced

 Work crews are on the scene in Queens Saturday night, making repairs and helping with the cleanup.

-The FDNY says a main broke in the afternoon, causing the sewage to back up on Inwood Street – flooding local homes.
+The FDNY says a main broke in the afternoon, a 42-inch pipe that caused sewage to back up into homes two miles away on Inwood Street, flooding local homes.

 FDNY members are evaluating impacted homes and assisting with clearing the blockage of a sewage backup at 130-40 Inwood Street in Queens pic.twitter.com/relNW7x9ee